vipul2802/o365hq.com/content/blog/Your Office 365 account has been compromised or hacked. What’s next.md

 laterally^[2](#fn11128003305dfd0fba79395-2)^ **INSIDE** and
 **OUTSIDE** of your organization.
-They start sending hundreds of phishing emails to your contacts using your name, and your account gets blocked by Office 365 protection mechanisms and that's it.
+They start sending hundreds of phishing emails to your contacts using your name, and your account gets blocked by Microsoft 365 protection mechanisms and that's it.
 The worst outcome is when bad actors see some potential to steal something and they hide and wait and learn how you and your organization operates over the long-term, often measured in months.
 During that time, they don't make